 To Contribute to the Understanding and Growth of Religious Freedom, Social Justice, Peace and Harmony

-Members wrote letters to government in support of Resolution 2017.04 Protection from Coercion of Conscience for Healthcare Professionals.
-Social justice issues were at the forefront in discussions, and the appointment of a provincial senior’s advocate was an example of the success of persistence.
+Members wrote letters to government in support of Resolution 2017.04 Protection from Coercion of Conscience for Healthcare Professionals and Resolution 2018.01 Attestation Requirement on Canada Summer Jobs Program, and the concern over religious freedom.
+Social justice issues were at the forefront in discussions.

 These are just a few examples of how members lived their commitment to the objects of the League.